-The gasket may look OK, but once the pressure in the tank reaches a certain point, the backpressure against which the pump has to work increases to the point that the compressor gaskets let go.
+The gasket may look OK, but once the pressure in the tank reaches a certain point, the back pressure against which the pump has to work increases to the point that the compressor gaskets let go.

 If that happens, the air that is supposed to be pumped down into the tank, simply flows back and forth inside the pump, and the air pressure in the tank stalls.

 I get more and more questions from owners of DIY type air compressors about getting gaskets to repair their compressors.
 This fellow has an air compressor that is only 8 months old, yet he is told by the manufacturer that no spare parts are available any more.
 I suspect in that case there were never any spare parts for this compressor from the get go!

 What is to be done, then, when you need to replace a gasket in your air compressor pump but that gasket is no longer available?